Hubertformin/inpensar-web/README.md

-## Inpensar web
+# Inpensar App
-This is the web app for inpensar
+This is the web application (Front-end + Back-end) for inpensar.
+Inpensar is a financial tracker, that tracks expenses, manages budgets & accounts.
+The backend code lies int the `functions` directory.
+It is an express app running on firebase cloud functions.

+### Features
+- Track expenses
+- Manage budgets
+- Manager wallets & accounts
+- Analytics on financial habits

+## Screenshots

+## How to Install
 First, run the development server:

 ```bash